A fallen Michigan football coach, a silent stadium and moments that remind us who we are

 “It was difficult,” he said.
 “But we stuck together.”

-After halftime, Corum and the offense rediscovered their zest.
+After halftime, he and the offense rediscovered their zest.
 The defense found even more inspiration and shut the Hoosiers out.
 On both sides, the Wolverines played as well as they have all season.

 “We knew we weren’t playing as a team each and every play,” said Corum.